The ultimate guide to getting around South Africa

 Sample legendary red Pinotage wines in the Cape Winelands and tour the top wine estates of Stellenbosch – the oldest town in South Africa, the quaint and pretty town of Franschhoek and historic Paarl, where you can also taste craft beer and chocolate.
 Each one has a different atmosphere and even if you don’t like wine, the rolling hills and mountain backdrops to the green vineyards are unmissable.
 The Cape Winelands are only an hour from Cape Town, so you can drive yourself there easily.
 However, with all that lovely wine to taste, it’s worth doing a tour and getting someone to do the driving!
 Enjoy fine wines and cheese and soak up the scenery.
-Hop on the Franschhoek Wine Train and travel through rolling countryside, stopping off at different vineyards en route for wine tasting and cellar tours.
+Hop on the Franschhoek Wine Tram and travel through rolling countryside, stopping off at different vineyards en route for wine tasting and cellar tours.
 As well as wine, the region is the culinary capital of South Africa, with fine dining restaurants.
 For a real taste of South Africa, try and spend at least two nights in the Cape winelands.

 Top tips for travelling around South Africa